avaneev/biteopt/README.md

 counter-productive (increases convergence time considerably).
 It is more efficient to run several optimizers in parallel with different random seeds.
-Specifically saying, it is possible (tested to be working on some code commits before May 15, 2018) to generate a serie of candidate solutions, evaluate them in parallel, and then update optimizer's state before generating a new batch of candidate solutions.
+Specifically saying, it is possible (tested to be working on some code commits before May 15, 2018) to generate series of candidate solutions, evaluate them in parallel, and then update optimizer's state before generating a new batch of candidate solutions.
 Later commits have changed the algorithm to a from less suitable for such parallelization.